Labour Market Information

 EXTENT OF CERTAIN CHALLENGES

-- Staff absences because the business cannot offer a work from home option (37%, up from 21% in October.
+- Staff absences because they cannot offer work from home;

 USE OF EXISTING GOVERNMENT RELIEF PROGRAMS